Westlaw: KeyCite

 KeyCite is a case citator used in United States legal research that provides a list of all the authorities citing a particular case, statute, or other legal authority.

 Verification of citations is necessary, because lawyers must determine whether a case has been reversed, overruled, or modified by a subsequent case before citing it in court.
 Further, when interpreting a statute it is necessary to examine previous judicial interpretations.
 The United States judiciary operates under the principle of stare decisis – a system of legal precedents – to ensure the courts deliver consistent rulings on similar legal issues, regardless of the political or social status of the parties involved.
 As such, legal professionals must be certain that the legal citations they use to reinforce their arguments are accurate and still "good law."

 KeyCite leverages Westlaw technologies, West's attorney-authored case law headnotes and the West Key Number System to determine and immediately alert legal professionals that case law they are reviewing has been either overturned, or may have history that deems the precedential value of the opinion invalid.

-KeyCite was introduced to Westlaw in 1997 and was the first service to seriously challenge Shepard's Citations, on which legal professionals relied for generations.
-Shepard's had become such a necessary part of legal research, that citation checking is still informally referred to as "Shepardizing."
+KeyCite was introduced to Westlaw in 1997 and was the first citator to seriously challenge Shepard's Citations, on which American legal professionals had relied for generations.
+Shepard's had become such a necessary part of American legal research that the process of citation checking is still informally referred to as "Shepardizing."

 In 2004, KeyCite was the most-used citation checking service in an annual survey of law firm technology use conducted by the American Bar Association.